Valerioageno/sentry-react-lazy/README.md

 This package create a `<script>` that loads the sentry CDN, initialize the service and share the SDK around the whole application using the [React Context API](https://reactjs.org/docs/context.html).

-## ALERT

-The project is currently under development and it has not pushed on [npm](https://www.npmjs.com/) yet.

 ## Goal

 Enable a satisfying use of [sentry.io](https://sentry.io/welcome/) with React avoiding the load of the